-To have users up and running in model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, you complete some administrative tasks in the Microsoft 365 admin center—which you generally do only once—followed by administrative tasks.
+To have users up and running in Power Apps and customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), you complete some administrative tasks in the Microsoft 365 admin center—which you generally do only once—followed by administrative tasks.

 As described in step one that follows, in the Microsoft 365 admin center, register your users so that they are recognized in the Microsoft Online Services environment, assign a license to each user, and then assign administrative roles to the users you choose to fill those roles.
 More information: Assigning admin roles

-In model-driven apps in Dynamics 365, populate the service with your organization’s data, including users and their security roles, business units, and any existing data that you want to import from other applications or services.
-If your organization uses business units, assign users to the appropriate business unit, and then assign a security role to each user. model-driven apps in Dynamics 365 includes predefined security roles that aggregate a set of user permissions to simplify user security management.
+In Power Apps, populate the service with your organization’s data, including users and their security roles, business units, and any existing data that you want to import from other applications or services.
+If your organization uses business units, assign users to the appropriate business unit, and then assign a security role to each user.
+Customer engagement apps includes predefined security roles that aggregate a set of user permissions to simplify user security management.
 An organization can define additional roles or edit predefined security roles to meet its unique security needs.
 For more information about security roles, see Security roles and privileges.

-When you assigned any of the licenses or the Microsoft Power Automate license to a user, the user is automatically added to all your environments, however users can’t access any model-driven apps in Dynamics 365 until they’ve been assigned at least one security role.
+When you assigned any of the licenses or the Microsoft Power Automate license to a user, the user is automatically added to all your environments, however users can’t access any apps until they’ve been assigned at least one security role.
 See Step Two: Assign security roles.

-Differences between the Microsoft Online services environment administrative roles and Common Data Service security roles
+Differences between the Microsoft Online services environment administrative roles and Microsoft Dataverse security roles

 The roles are similar in that both types contain aggregated sets of permissions that allow access to some items and not to others, and that allow some actions to be taken but not others.
 The roles are different in that the first one applies to the management of the subscription but not to the service itself, and the second applies only within the service.